 and to protect the transmission.

-other than telephone, email or facsimile technology and equipment,
+phones, and equipment, other than analog telephone, email or facsimile

-used or capable of use for purposes of telecommunications.
-For purposes
+technology and equipment, used or capable of use for purposes of telecommunications.

 (A) compressed digital interactive video, audio, or